werowe/mist_preventive_maintenance_ml/README.md

 For this tutorial, we write two Python programs.
 The code for both is located at the bottom of this page.

 1. brakeTrain.py to ingest and prepare the data, train the model, and calculate its accuracy.
 We run this program in pyspark.
-2. brakePredict.py expose that model as a web service to return a prediction as to whether the brakeworn.
-For this tutorial we run this code using curl.
+2. brakePredict.py expose that model as a web service to return a prediction as to whether the brake is worn on now.
+For this tutorial, we run this code using curl.

 First we look at brakeTrain.py.